-As at 31 December 2022 the Financial Assets at Fair Value Through Profit or Loss of \$411,575,176 make up approximately 86.3% of the Fund's total assets of \$476,874,876.
+For the financial year ended 31 December 2024, the value of the investments was \$504,725,483 representing 97.98% of the Fund's total assets of \$515,143,190.

-The valuation of financial assets at fair value through profit or loss is considered a key audit matter as financial assets at fair value through profit or loss represents a significant balance on the Balance Sheet.
+The valuation of the investments is considered a key audit matter as there are judgements applied in determining the fair value and they represent a significant balance on the Balance Sheet.

-There is a risk that financial assets and liabilities at fair value through profit or loss are valued incorrectly as a result of incorrect Net Asset Values ("NAVs") from the underlying administrators which could result in the valuation being materially misstated.
+There is a risk that the investments are valued incorrectly as a result of incorrect Net Asset Values from the underlying administrators which could result in the valuation being materially responded to the key audit matter

-Refer also to note 1 and 2 in the financial statements.
+Please refer also to notes 1(e), 2 and 8 in the financial statements.

-How the scope of our audit responded to the key audit matter
+How the scope of our audit The procedures we have performed included:

-We have performed the following procedures:

-- We obtained an understanding and evaluated the key controls that have been implemented over the valuation process for financial assets at fair value through profit or loss. - We independently confirmed the NAVs of the underlying Collective Investment Schemes ("CIS") with the underlying administrator and reviewed the latest audited financial statements available. - Where 2022 audited financials where not available we reviewed the prior year audited financial statements of the underlying funds.
+- Obtaining an understanding and evaluating the design of the relevant key controls that have implemented over the valuation process of - Independently confirming the Net Asset Values ("NAVs") of the underlying Collective Investment Schemes ("CIS") with the underlying administrators and reviewing the latest audited financial statements available.
+Where such 2024 audited financial statements are not available, reviewing the previous year's audited financial statements of the underlying funds; - •Evaluating the adequacy of the relevant disclosures made in the financial statements in relation to the investments to ensure they are in line with the applicable accounting framework.